Gypsy (1962 film): Plot

 Exasperated by her mother's constant interference in both her life and wildly successful career, Louise finally confronts Rose and demands she leave her alone.
-Understanding that she has spent her life enslaved by a desperate need to be noticed and has driven everyone away, an angry, bitter, and bewildered Rose stumbles onstage at the deserted theatre and experiences an emotional breakdown.
-Realizing Louise witnessed this, Rose admits she tried to live vicariously through her and June, allowing her to reconcile with her daughter.
+Understanding that she has spent her life enslaved by a desperate need to be noticed and has driven everyone away, an angry, resentful, and bewildered Rose stumbles onstage at the deserted theatre and experiences an emotional breakdown.
+Rose bitterly reflects that if she had had the right support in her own youth, she could have been a star herself.
+Louise witnesses her mother's soliloquy and agrees that her mother would have been a star.
+Mollified, Rose admits she tried to live vicariously through her and June, and the two women begin to reconcile.
+Louise invites her mother along to a society party she is attending that evening.